viadee/bpmn.ai-patterns/README.md

 :warning: Avoid storing personal data in process variables, in order to comply with GDPR goals.

-### Serviceless AI - DMN as minimal AI Runtime Environment
+### Serviceless AI - DMN as Minimal AI Runtime Environment

 Deep learning is modern and inspires with its possibilities, but it is the current ultimate ratio of machine learning: costly, data-hungry, difficult to understand, non-deterministic and they imply an increase in complexity in IT operations: You will need to maintain a number of fast moving infrastucture technologies, probably both software and GPU-ressources.